Study method

 You can reach out to:

-• Your teacher, with any subject-related question
+• Your teacher, with any subject-related questions

 • Your study coach for guidance on how to study